quentincaffeino/manypixels-illustrations/packages/svg/README.md

 <Fortnite />
 ```

-> Note: you would need to add something like `rollup-plugin-svelte-svg` to your bundling process
+> Note: For svelte you might need to add something like `rollup-plugin-svelte-svg` to your bundling process.

+## Licensing

+For information about licensing for ManyPixels Illustrations see [this page](https://www.manypixels.co/gallery).

+Code is published under MIT license.